emilyalice2708/makers-progress/week-6.md

 - Evidence: Zoom call with a coach to validate understanding.

 ### Friday:
-- Goal:
+- Goal: Use Sinatra to create a server for thermostat project.
-- Plan:
+- Plan: Work on the final step of the thermostat project.
-- Evidence:
+- Evidence: Zoom call with a coach to talk through the solution example git repo and validate understanding.